maryamcafe/HearthStone/src/main/java/readme.md

 graphic user interface using swing, developing collection and shop in the game and also some simple logic of the gameplay.
 The third phase was about cards action and a full gameplay, but without a real opponent.
+It's also notable to say that the project is half-completed.
 ##External Libraries
 Gson (2.8.6)